Kabir0809/Summer_Internship_4thSem/README.md

 - I made change passsword form using antd where in the validation was applied which checked that both the passwords(i.e. neew password and confirmed password) which were entered should be same.
 - I further made this form responsive based on requirements for all mobile screens.

+**Day 4: 21st May 2024**
+- On day-04 I was asked to make an Edit profile page where the user can change the details of his profile.
+- It further had an upload avatar feature where the user can change and upload his profile picture.
+- I used Antd and dragger to accompolish this task of making an edit profile page and further made it responsive as well.